Take This Road Trip To The New Dark Sky Parks

-The International Dark Sky Association has recently certified a few more parks across the Western U.S. as Dark Sky Parks.
+The International Dark Sky Association recently certified a few more parks across the Western U.S. as Dark Sky Parks.
 These include the iconic Grand Canyon, Great Sand Dunes in Colorado, and Dinosaur National Monument in Colorado & Utah.

 These three parks join dozens of other areas in the U.S., and several more around the globe, that are recognized for their exceptionally dark night skies.
 These Dark Sky Parks are not only ideal places for stargazing, but they also offer programs and events to help educate the public about the importance of limiting light pollution to preserve the night skies for years to come.

 We love camping in these less crowded areas and gazing at all the stars and constellations after dark.
 So, we planned out the perfect route to visit all three of these newly certified Dark Sky Parks in a row.
-Check out the route below and plan your own travels on RV Trip Wizard to find all of the other great campgrounds and points of interest along the way.
+Check out the route (pictured above) and plan your own travels on RV Trip Wizard to find all of the other great campgrounds and points of interest along the way.

 Start your trip at Dinosaur National Monument, which spans over the Colorado-Utah state border.
 This historic park, as the name suggests, marks where dinosaurs once roamed millions of years ago.
 You can still see ancient fossils at the Quarry Exhibit Hall as well as learn more about the history of the area.
 The Green and Yampa Rivers flow throughout the park and are popular for river rafting.